 Before entering a park check out the rules and regulations regarding campfires and stoves.
 Some parks have a zero tolerance policy due to forest fires and overuse.
-Some parks have designated areas for campfires and where campfires are permitted please use the established area.
+Some parks have designated areas for campfires and where campfires are permitted, please use the established area.

-Try to stay on the trail, as alluring as it is to adventure off the beaten path, please beware that you are degrading plants and soil that haven’t had the opportunity to flourish and maybe close to distinction.
+Try to stay on the trail, as alluring as it is to adventure off the beaten path, please beware that you are degrading plants and soil that haven’t had the opportunity to flourish and maybe close to extinction.
 As an example to the importance of this, Joe and I were at the summit of Mt Algonquin in the Adirondacks, when a summit steward came up and gave us information about the rare alpine vegetation.
 Alpine plants are very sensitive to footsteps because of the environment they live in.
 Over a growing season, a plant is able to produce only enough energy to carry out its basic life cycle.
 They cannot compensate for foot damages caused by trampling, and therefore are easily killed by it.
 When plants die and their roots are lost, soil that took more than ten thousand years to accumulate is easily eroded by wind and water.
 The Summit Steward encourages everyone to respect this and walk on the rocks and to stay to the paths.
-We will do some bush whacking but only in areas that our impact will be minimal.
+We will do some bush whacking but only in areas that our impact will be minimal and snow abundant.

 When camping make sure to have a bear safe canister to hold all food and items that carry a lot of odor.
 Many parks today mandate a bear canister, so once again check with the rules and regulations of the park you intend to visit.
-Always cook away from wear you are sleeping and store the canister before bed at least 200 yards away downwind from your camp area.
+Always cook away from where you are sleeping and store the canister before bed at least 200 yards away, downwind from your camp area.